Acrostic poems are simple poems in which the first letter of each line is used to create a word, phrase, or description.

 It’s up to you, or the writer, if you wish to include the words “is for” after each letter (as shown in the Sarah poem above) or just start the line with the words or descriptions (as shown in the John poem above)

-Keep reading for tips on helping kids write successful acrostic poems.
-Or get started:
+Keep reading for tips on helping kids write successful acrostic poems or to get started with the Acrostic Name Poem Templates or to access the acrostic name poem generator.

 Tips for Acrostic Poetry Success